Operational Stack Table

 - the

-changes or the logarithmic derivative accumulates a summand, and - the
+changes or the next row is a padding row or the logarithmic derivative accumulates a summand, - the

 - the